PortOfPortland/gitrob/README.md

 # Gitrob: Putting the Open Source in OSINT

+NOTE: This repo is forked from the main repo at https://github.com/michenriksen/gitrob, but includes two additional features:
+* The ability to pull code from private repos over HTTPS (major shout out to @betobrandao for the majority of this code)
+* The ability to disable the web server from running via a new command-line switch "noweb"

 Gitrob is a tool to help find potentially sensitive files pushed to public repositories on Github.
 Gitrob will clone repositories belonging to a user or organization down to a configurable depth and iterate through the commit history and flag files that match signatures for potentially sensitive files.
 The findings will be presented through a web interface for easy browsing and analysis.

 ## Usage